 Networking European stakeholders in the energy sector is key to successfully increasing energy efficiency and expanding renewable energies.
 That is why dena is a member of the European network of national energy agencies (European Energy Network - EnR).
 It uses its position to put forward opinions and perspectives from dena and Germany.

-dena has been part of six of the eight working groups for many years: Energy Efficiency, Buildings, Transport, Labelling and Ecodesign as well as Renewable Energy and Industry.
-It also chairs the latter two groups.
+dena has been part of six of the eight working groups for many years: Energy Efficiency, Buildings, Transport, Labelling and Ecodesign as well as Industry and Renewable Energy.
+It also chairs the latter.